silexphp/Silex/doc/providers/form.rst

 .. note::

     If you don't want to create your own form layout, it's fine: a default one will be used.
-But you will have to register the :doc:`translation provider <providers/translation>` as the default form layout requires it.
+But you will have to register the :doc:`translation provider
+    <translation>` as the default form layout requires it.

-    If you want to use validation with forms, do not forget to register the :doc:`Validator provider <providers/validator>`.
+    If you want to use validation with forms, do not forget to register the :doc:`Validator provider <validator>`.

 .. note::